uf-mil-archive/PropaGator/server_interaction/readme.md

             if run_started:

                 print "Run started succesfully"

+NOTICE the http:// in the server url.
+NOTICE the two parameters are strings. (url and course)

 NOTICE THE SETTING OF THE FIRST CHALLENGE BEFORE STARTING THE RUN.
 Additionally, every time a new challenge is started the new current challenge needs to be  set as per competition regulations.

     yield s.set_current_challege(challenge)